13th-Sammy/library-java/README.md

 block inside searchedPanel.
 - Adds scrollpane with searchedPanel to SearchBooks JPanel. <br>
 - Adds backButton to bottomPanel JPanel and adds that to SearchBooks JPanel. <br>
 backButton switches contentPane to menuPanel.

+ViewUser.java :-
+- Handles the GUI and logic for viewing a User.
+It is a JPanel and has other <br>
+Jpanels inside it to show different parts of the page as mentioned below. <br>
+- Creates a userPanel inside ViewUser panel. userPanel will have more Jpanels <br>
+called blocks inside it. <br>
+- Iterates over User collection and prints searched Uid user info in a block <br>
+inside userPanel. <br>
+- Adds scrollpane with userPanel to ViewUser JPanel.
+- Adds backButton to bottomPanel JPanel and adds that to ViewUser JPanel. <br>
+backButton switches contentPane to menuPanel.

+ViewAllUsers.java :-
+- Handles the GUI and logic for viewing a User.
+It is a JPanel and has other <br>
+Jpanels inside it to show different parts of the page as mentioned below. <br>
+- Creates a usersPanel inside ViewAllUsers panel. usersPanel will have more Jpanels <br>
+called blocks inside it. <br>
+- Iterates over User collection and prints user info in a block <br>
+inside usersPanel. <br>
+- Adds scrollpane with usersPanel to ViewAllUsers JPanel.
+- Adds backButton to bottomPanel JPanel and adds that to ViewAllUsers JPanel. <br>
+backButton switches contentPane to menuPanel.

 Add Later :-